doraemon0905/notify-reviewer/README.md

 # notify-reviewer
-This is bot for notify reviewers for code review in channel of Employment Hero
+This is bot for notify reviewers for code review in channel of Slack

 # How to setup
 Create .env file on this project to define